tonetheman/js13k_2022/readme.md

 #### death GROWS A GARDEN on a jetpack....

-- MUST: need an instruction/setup screen
-    - shows until user hits space bar
-    - STARTED

-- BUG/FEATURE: a bug if a player comes down over a rocket
-    - the rocket can stick and stop moving

-- MUST: need graphics for rockets?
-    - if not i need particles at least i think?

 - MUST: need an end of game screen
     - this could just be a dialog?
     - once garden is visible